Program Description

 HIF matches students with host families according to food and health preferences.
 These preferences may include cigarette smoking, pets, alcohol and dietary restrictions.
 However, sometimes students who dislike cigarette smoke are matched with host families that smoke.
 In these cases, host family members offer to restrict their smoking to designated areas for your convenience.

 Some host families accommodate more than one student and they provide each one with an individual room.
+Also, there is a chance that a student will live with two host families, one for the first half of the program and the other for the second half.

 ApplyNow